-- Connections to the SUT are not maintained.
+- · Connections to the SUT are maintained.

-- All Tcl file descriptors are not closed.
+- All Tcl file descriptors remain open.

-- The Tcl interpreter is not deleted.
+- The Tcl interpreter remains open.

 In the FullState mode, all scripts submitted to an SE Group go to the first available engine in that group.
 No reinitialization is performed between each script execution.